Optimal correction of independent and correlated errors: Supplementary information for examples of dephasing channels

-The operation elements of the full dephasing channel are given in Table~\ref{zchannel}.
 Explicit expressions for the time-dependent probabilities of errors occurring in noisy channels can be found by equating the Lindblad form with the Bloch representation of $\rho$ in the standard way (see e.g. \cite{NielsenChuang}).
-For the full dephasing channel given in Table \ref{zchannel}, the explicit expressions for the probabilities in terms of the Lindblad rates are: \begin{widetext}
+For the full dephasing channel given in Table \ref{zchannel}, the explicit expressions for the probabilities in terms of the Lindblad rates are given in (\ref{3ps}).

-\end{widetext} Indicative values of the probability evolution of (\ref{3ps}) for a particular choice of Lindblad rates where improvements can be made to the standard dephasing code are given in Table~\ref{probEv}.
+Indicative values of the evolution of probabilities (\ref{3ps}) for a particular choice of Lindblad rates where improvements can be made to the standard dephasing code are given in Table~\ref{probEv}.
+Similarly, indicative values of the probability evolution for $n=4$ with Lindblad rates $\gamma_1=0.2\gamma_c$, $\gamma_2=0.3\gamma_c$, $\gamma_3=0.1\gamma_c$, $\gamma_4=2\gamma_c$ are given in Table~\ref{4probEv}.